SSHRC Doctoral Fellowships

 Applicants eligible for both a SSHRC Doctoral Fellowship and CGS D Scholarship will automatically be considered for both awards.

-1. ensure that they meet the requirements specified in Value and duration and Eligibility;
+1. ensure they meet the requirements specified in Value and duration and Eligibility;

 2. complete only one application form, together with the SSHRC CV and required attachments; and